What Is Medical Necessity? Facility Overview and Best Practices

 Healthcare leaders are responsible for overseeing processes involved in the meaningful use of healthcare technology, such as clinical documentation, coding, and billing to comply with CMS reimbursement rules.
 This ensures patients get the care they need and are appropriately billed for healthcare services.

-How Facilities Can Support Patients and Maintain Compliance
+How to Support Patients and Maintain Compliance

-• Evidence-based.
 Treatments and interventions that are considered medically necessary must be supported by scientific evidence and clinical guidelines.
 Procedures that are primarily for cosmetic purposes or treatments that lack scientific support may not be considered medically necessary.

-• Clinically justified.
 Necessity is determined by the clinical judgment of healthcare providers, such as physicians or nurse practitioners, who evaluate conditions and recommend necessary interventions.
 Healthcare providers have a duty to deliver care that improves patient outcomes while considering the appropriate or efficient use of healthcare resources.

-• Cost-effective.
 To deliver medically necessary care, providers aim to deliver the most effective treatment with the least amount of unnecessary expense.
 The use of available resources is considered during clinical decision-making.

-• Accurately documented.
 A patient’s condition, treatment plan, and rationale must be clearly documented in an electronic health record (EHR) system to justify clinical care and insurance reimbursement.
 Healthcare providers should receive proper training on compliance with medical record documentation guidelines outlined by CMS.

-• Collaborative.
-Healthcare providers are often required to collaborate with insurance companies to ensure procedures, tests, or other medical treatments are authorized within a reasonable timeframe.
-This may include writing a letter as part of a utilization review process.
-They may also get involved in assisting patients in accessing medical equipment to receive care at home.
+They may also get involved in helping patients access medical equipment to receive care at home.
 However, as of January 2023, healthcare providers no longer need to submit a Certificate of Medical Necessity (CMN) form for claims related to certain types of durable medical equipment (DME).

 Examples of Medically Necessary vs. Unnecessary Care